website Translator

 Required Resources

-To undertake this test you will require:
+To conduct this test, you will require:

-• 400 metre track - marked every 100 metres
+• 400-metre track - marked every 100 metres

 • Racing Wheelchair